micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 You made known to them Your holy Sabbath, And commanded them precepts, statutes and laws, By the hand of Moses Your servant.

 ###### 15
-You gave them bread from heaven for their hunger, And brought them water out of the rock for their thirst, And told them to go in to possess the land Which You had [^d]sworn to give them.
+You gave them bread from heaven for their hunger, And brought them water out of the rock for their thirst, And told them to go in to possess the land Which You had sworn to give them.

 ###### 16
-"But they and our fathers acted [^e]proudly, Hardened[^f] their necks, And did not heed Your commandments.
+"But they and our fathers acted proudly, Hardened their necks, And did not heed Your commandments.

 ###### 17
 They refused to obey, And they were not mindful of Your wonders That You did among them.
-But they hardened their necks, And [^g]in their rebellion They appointed a leader To return to their bondage.
+But they hardened their necks, And in their rebellion They appointed a leader To return to their bondage.
 But You _are_ God, Ready to pardon, Gracious and merciful, Slow to anger, Abundant in kindness, And did not forsake them.

 ###### 18
 "Even when they made a molded calf for themselves, And said, 'This _is_ your god That brought you up out of Egypt,' And worked great provocations,